Oradimi/KanColle-English-Patch-KCCP/README.md

 new things to fix or translate in the patch.

 ## Instructions
+*(Please refer to the instructions in the #how-to-play-kc channel of the* *[Discord server](https://discord.gg/krMeMKB)* *instead if you're new to the game)*

-You need KCCacheProxy set up to install this mod!
+You need KCCacheProxy set up to install this mod!\
-Follow the guide below, or within the [English Patch Discord](https://discord.gg/krMeMKB), to set it up.\
-I recommend using Option B to use the patch, as it makes loading times instantly significantly faster. https://github.com/planetarian/KCDocumentation/blob/master/KCCacheProxy.md
+Get into the Discord server, or follow this guide below to install it.
+I recommend going with Option B.\
+https://github.com/planetarian/KCDocumentation/blob/master/KCCacheProxy.md

+##### Installation
-If you don't know how to use Git bash, download the master (green button, download the zip), and extract it anywhere.\
+Once KCCacheProxy is set up, download the master (green button, download the zip), and extract it anywhere.\
-*If you know how to use Git bash, clone the repository of the patch.*\
+*If you're using Git, simply clone the repository of the patch on your computer using your preferred version of Git.*
-To update, remove the patch from KCCacheProxy and repeat the entire process described here and below.

-Use KCCacheProxy (right click in the tray) to add the mod by checking "Enable assets modifier",\
+Use KCCacheProxy (right click in the task bar tray, bottom right) to add the mod\
-saving, then clicking on "Add a patcher".
-From there, select the "EN-patch.mod.json" file inside of the master folder.\
+by checking "Enable assets modifier", saving, then clicking on "Add a patcher".\
+From there, select the "EN-patch.mod.json" file inside of the master folder.
-*To update, just pull and "Reload mod data" if you're using Git bash.*

-Don't forget to close KanColle and clear your browser cache for the first installation, and each time you want to update!\
+If you've downloaded the full cache dump, you can additionally click\
+on "Pre-patch ALL assets" to make the game faster.\
+Be sure to wait for everything to be done.

+*Cache Clear*\
+If it is running, close KanColle, and clear your browser's cache.\
 Be sure to select all time cache rather than last hour, and only select the relevant option.\
-*On Chrome, hit Ctrl+Shift+Del, choose "All time" on "Period", and in the "General" tab,*\
+*On Chrome, hit Ctrl+Shift+Del, choose "All time" on "Period", and in the "General" tab,\
-*check __only__ "Images and files in cache", and delete.*\
+check **only** "Images and files in cache", and delete.*\
 If some assets still aren't patched, repeat the process until satisfaction.
+You're done!

+##### Updating
+Go into your English Patch folder, and double-click on "quick_updater_v0.2.1".\
+Let the program do its thing, then close it.\
+*If you're using Git, just pull from the repo.*

+Open KCCacheProxy (right click in the task bar tray, bottom right), click on "Reload mod data",\
+and clear your browser cache (see above for the cache clear instructions).

+##### Additional note
-*To disable raw text patching (ship names etc.), open the "EN-patch.mod.json" file and*\
+*To disable raw text patching (ship names etc.), open the "EN-patch.mod.json" file\
-*replace `"requireScripts": true,` with `"requireScripts": false,`.
+and replace `"requireScripts": true,` with `"requireScripts": false,`.\
 Don't forget to "Reload mod data"!*